sohailmahmud/sohailmahmud/README.md

 ###### ***Software Developer***

-A Full-stack Software Developer with industry experience building web application used by millions of people.
+A Full-stack Software Developer with industry experience building web & mobile application used by millions of people.
 Specializing in JavaScript technologies and AWS.
 Professional experience working with Node.js, Laravel and Drone.

 * Frontend: HTML, CSS, SASS, Vanilla JS, Flutter
 * Backend: PHP, Java, NodeJS, Docker